 The Beagle Lab Mix, also referred to as the Beagador or the Labbe is a designer dog formed from crossbreeding the Beagle with the Labrador Retriever.
-Many persons are falling in love with this breed because of their playful personality and charming looks, but they may not be ideal for your lifestyle.
+Many people are falling in love with this breed because of their playful personality and charming looks, but they may not be ideal for your lifestyle.
 This dog has risen to popularity since its inception, and has become one of the most popular and most sought after designer dogs on the market today.
 It is recognized by a number of regulating bodies such as the American Canine Hybrid Club (ACHC) and the Designer Breed Registry (DBR), and is suitable for a lot of different lifestyles.

 Developed specifically for hunting hare, this dog is known for its exquisite gift of picking up scents and tracking them down, making them a great tracking dog in the modern world.
 Historically, these dogs were working dogs, which make them ideally very active and energetic pups that enjoy mentally stimulating activities.
 They are generally very small but affectionate pups, standing anywhere from 10 to 15 inches tall in height.
 Ultimately, Beagles are very talented and gifted pups that can be used as tracking dogs or as a pet.